whopperprinting/LayerLapse/docs/camera_compatibility.md

 Here are cameras that have been tested and confirmed to work with LayerLapse via a 2.5mm shutter release cable.
 This list is a work in progress.

+**Mobile phones can be triggered with LayerLapse using the onboard GPIO pin, but you'll need to do some minimal wiring.
+Tutorial coming soon.**

 If I receive enough requests for a specific camera to be made compatible, I will consider making a special PCB to make it work.

 ✅ = Fully working